george-hawkins/diy-nas/README.md

 The cheapest board that I found that definitely had an Intel NIC and 3 suitable M.2 slots was the ASUS Prime Z790M-Plus at around US$200.
 ASUS is a well know motherboard manufacturer but their reputation seems to have suffered in recent years if forum comments are anything to go by.

+**Update:** see next section on an alternative to choosing a board with three M.2 slots (as these are not very common in Micro-ATX format).

 One thing that's common to the suitable lower-end Micro-ATX boards is that they have LGA 1700 sockets - this is the socket for the CPU and determines what CPU models you can use with them.

+Note: LGA 1700 is the socket type, and a number of Intel chipsets uses this socket, the cheapest being the Intel 600 series and the cheapest within this series being the H610M series.
+Most low-end Micro-ATX boards are H610M boards and many feature H610M in the product name.

 And again we hit a wall - while manufacturers of barebone systems and others seem to be able to get their hands on low-powered chips like the Core i3 1210U, the only chips readily available to retail customers for the LGA 1700 socket are chips like the Core i3-12100F with a much higher TDP of around 60W.

+**Update:** actually this may not be such an issue after all, see this [post](https://forums.unraid.net/topic/147371-first-energy-efficient-build-intel-n100-or-i3-12100/) where an i3-12100 (but **not* the i3-12100F variant) is recommended for a low-power setup and might actual use less power than some N100 boards (the post also notes, as many others do, that Intel NICs are more stable than Realtek under Linux but that in fact either are probably fine).
+This post is worth reading for more general details on building a NAS.

+Note: ASRock produce the [H610M-HDV/M.2](https://www.asrock.com/mb/Intel/H610M-HDVM.2/index.asp) that's a H610M board with an Intel NIC (most boards at this price point have Realtek NICs).
+ASRock seem to like confusing naming and there are various other H610M-HDV/M.2 boards, e.g. the H610M-HDV/M.2+ D5.
+Only the one without anything extra after the "M.2" part of the name features an Intel NIC.
+It's currently available for about Fr.
+77 [here](https://alltron.ch/de/product/1335252) from ASRock's Swiss distributor (and for a bit more on sites like Digitec).

 Warning: accurately listing the number and type of M.2 slots seems be beyond any retailer even Switzerland's usually excellent Digitec rarely get this right so if you find something listed as having three M.2 slots always check the manufacturer's site to see if this is the case and what kind of slots they are (SATA or PCIe gen 3/4).